janelu9/Aml/README.md

 # Anti-money laundering

 Dedect relationship between 'a' and 'e' even 'f', 'g', 'h', etc by tracing through payments with similar amounts and identifying payment chains from the transaction data.
+It is a pattern graph search problem.

 For example：